 The transition to San Francisco was more difficult than I expected it to be.
 I thought California was sunny everywhere, but when we arrived – San Francisco was cold and rainy – I cried and cried!
-We were two kids completely alone and unprepared for this new place that was very different from New York City.
+Joe and I were two kids completely alone and unprepared for this new place that was very different from New York City.

 Our first employers quickly became our best friends.
 I don’t know if we had ever felt so loved and unconditionally accepted by anyone in our lives.
 They were open and kind and caring.
 David and Devon were a lovely couple who were tragically beginning to be very sick with ARC (AIDS Related Conditions).

 Our hearts were breaking.

 We spent Christmas Eve at the hospital with them when Devon’s pancreas began to fail.
 A few weeks later, after Devon got out of the hospital, they packed up everything they owned and moved to Eureka to live out the rest of their lives.

 We never saw them again.